sayantika-mlsec/sayantika-mlsec/README.md

 ### Right now

+Building an agent that reads an unfamiliar repository and generates grounded questions about it — tree-sitter navigation, a bounded tool loop, and a deterministic citation verifier with no LLM in that layer.
+Held-out repos pinned before any code existed, scored exactly twice.
+Evaluated by ablation rather than by adding features until the demo looks good.

+### Recently
-Implementing an **agentic routing layer** for the RAG threat-intelligence assistant (MITRE ATT&CK + CISA KEV) — a Gemini structured-output router that decides which corpus to retrieve from (or whether to skip retrieval entirely) before the RAG pipeline runs.
+Implemented an **agentic routing layer** for the RAG threat-intelligence assistant (MITRE ATT&CK + CISA KEV) — a Gemini structured-output router that decides which corpus to retrieve from (or whether to skip retrieval entirely) before the RAG pipeline runs.
 Currently running A/B evals of the routed pipeline against a blind-retrieval baseline to measure whether routing actually improves precision — and using the results to localize where the system breaks next.

 ### Stack